Construction of minimal integrity basis for anisotropic hyperelasticity via structural tensors: Fundamentals

 Hence, transformations $\rot{p}{\varphi} \in\Group{SO}(3)$ and $-\rot{p}{\varphi}\in\Group{O}(3)$ are indistinguishable for $\te C$ if they share the same axis and angle of rotation.
-We highlight this by introducing a third notation $\aniso{i}$, representing a specific anisotropy in hyperelasticity.
-Tab.~\ref{tab:crystall_groups} provides an overview of the 32 crystallographic point groups, including the three notations used, a possible set of generators, and the group order (number of elements), denoted by $\left|\Group{G}\right|$.

-It should be noted that, in addition to materials whose atomic structure leads to geometric invariance, materials like wood and rolled sheet metal can also be associated with one of the groups of the seven crystal systems.\footnote{Because of the non-straight grain direction in wood, the orientation of the symmetry transformations varies.
-However, for arbitrarily small volume elements, wood can still be classified as rhombic.} \begin{remark} In the case of even-order tensors whose coordinates all refer to the same configuration, certain groups become equivalent due to the fact that such tensors are invariant under inversion of the transformation, regardless of existing symmetries.
+We highlight this by introducing a third notation $\aniso{i}$, cf. \citet{Zheng1993, Apel2004}, representing a specific anisotropy in hyperelasticity. \begin{remark} In the case of even-order tensors that are attached at one single configuration, certain group actions become equivalent due to the fact that such tensors are invariant under inversion of the transformation, regardless of existing symmetries.
 Thus, transformations $\rot{p}{\varphi}$ and $-\rot{p}{\varphi}$ are indistinguishable for such tensors.
-This property, however, does generally not hold for tensors of odd order and two-point tensors such as the deformation gradient $\te F$, cf. Footnote~\ref{foot:two-point}. \end{remark}
+This property, however, does generally not hold for tensors of odd order and two-point tensors such as the deformation gradient $\te F$, cf. Footnote~\ref{foot:two-point}. \end{remark} Tab.~\ref{tab:crystall_groups} provides an overview of the 32 crystallographic point groups, including the three notations used, a possible set of generators, and the group order (number of elements), denoted by $\left|\Group{G}\right|$.
+It should be noted that, in addition to materials whose atomic structure leads to geometric invariance, materials like wood\footnote{Because of the non-straight grain direction in wood, the orientation of the symmetry transformations varies.
+However, for arbitrarily small volume elements, wood can still be classified as rhombic.}, rolled sheet metal, or even biological tissues can also be associated with one of the groups of the seven crystal systems.